 - Pour the tea into the teacups and enjoy your tea!

-- You can get 5-8 infusions out of most varieties.
+- You can get 5 to 8 infusions out of most varieties.
 Increase the steeping time 30 seconds or so for each infusion.
 How many infusions you do depends entirely on your taste.
 Experiment.

 Use the amounts given in these instructions as a rough guide.
 If you find the resulting tea too weak, add more tea leaves; if it is too strong, reduce the amount of leaves used.
 Similarly, try increasing or decreasing the steeping times.